dibyendumajumdar/ravi/readthedocs/ravi-overview.rst

 Building Ravi
 -------------
-I am developing Ravi using Visual Studio 2013 Community Edition on Windows 8.1 64bit, gcc on Unbuntu 64-bit, and clang/Xcode on MAC OS X.
+I am developing Ravi using Visual Studio 2015 Community Edition on Windows 8.1 64bit, gcc on Unbuntu 64-bit, and clang/Xcode on MAC OS X.

 Assuming that LLVM has been installed as described above, then on Windows I invoke the cmake config as follows::

   cd build
-  cmake -DLLVM_DIR=c:\LLVM\share\llvm\cmake -G "Visual Studio 12 Win64" ..
+  cmake -DLLVM_DIR=c:\LLVM37\share\llvm\cmake -G "Visual Studio 14 Win64" ..

-I then open the solution in VS2013 and do a Debug build from there.
+I then open the solution in VS2015 and do a build from there.

 On Ubuntu I use::